How big is your flock?

 Are your chickens free ranged?

-We free range our chickens with supervision every day the weather allows for at least an hour, otherwise they are pastured in a chicken tractor to protect them from predators.
+We free range our chickens with supervision every day inside a fenced area.
 They have a large coop that greatly exceeds the 4 square foot per chicken guidelines for happy hens.
+In the winter when there is less grass growing they are fed some fodder and extra vegetables to help make up for the lack of foraging.

 What do you feed your chickens?